Ada-Developers-Academy/ada-javascript-curriculum/02-js-week-2/axios-post.md

 ## Exercise: Reserve a Ticket On Your Own Trip

-Utilizing the [Ada Trip Reserving Service™ Trip API™™™](https://github.com/AdaGold/trip-api) and what you know about the `post()` syntax now, write a JS script that does the following:
+Utilizing the [Ada Trip Reserving Service™ Trip API™™™](https://github.com/AdaGold/trip-api) and the `post()` syntax, write a JS script that does the following:

 1. Makes an object in `const tripReservationData`, with all of the correct name/value pairs that the API specifies
 1. Creates a POST request to the right endpoint for specifically your own new Trip package that you created in the previous exercise, and that uses `tripReservationData`
-1. If the response comes back as success, our program prints `'Trip reserved successfully.'`, and then prints the value of the response's data
+1. If the response comes back as success, the program prints `'Trip reserved successfully.'`, and then prints the value of the response's data
-1. If the response comes back as not success, our program prints `'Error occurred.'`, and then prints the value of the error response's data
+1. If the response comes back as not success, the program prints `'Error occurred.'`, and then prints the value of the error response's data

 <details>